Sensing dot with high output swing for scalable baseband readout of spin qubits: Introduction

 \section{Introduction}

-Spin qubits based on gate-defined quantum dots (QDs), use proximal charge sensors \cite{Field1993, Schoelkopf1998} and more recently dispersive gate sensing techniques \cite{Colless2013, West2018, Zheng2019} for readout of the quantum state after spin-to-charge conversion \cite{Elzerman2003, Johnson2005}.
-Proximal charge sensors can be quantum point contacts or sensing dots (SDs), of which the SD is the most sensitive sensor for spin qubit readout.
-Recently, the focus of new readout circuits shifts towards scalability, since high fidelity scalable readout is one of the key requirements for quantum computers with more than just a few qubits.
-The most widespread readout technique is based on RF reflectometry \cite{Reilly2007}, satisfying the requirement of high fidelity, but requires bulky, power-hungry components and is not well scalable.
-There are solutions to miniaturize at least parts of the necessary RF equipment \cite{Mahoney2017} or use multiplexing techniques \cite{Hornibrook2014, Hornibrook2015, Schaal2018}.
-However, the overall readout complexity is not reduced significantly, since the still necessary RF components currently available do not scale well.
-Baseband readout, using simple transistor circuits in close proximity to the qubit, is a promising candidate for a well scalable and parallel qubit readout \cite{Curry2019}.
-Previously, single-shot readout using a HEMT amplifier was demonstrated \cite{Vink2007}.
-More recently, the performance was improved for amplifiers adjacent to the sample \cite{Tracy2016, Curry2019}.
-Especially with the performance shown in \cite{Curry2019}, in principle several thousands of qubits could be read out simultaneously, within the cooling power budget of commercially available dilution refrigerators.
+Spin qubits based on gate-defined quantum dots (QDs) use proximal charge sensors \cite{Field1993, Schoelkopf1998} and, more recently, dispersive gate sensing techniques \cite{Colless2013, West2018, Zheng2019} for readout of the quantum state after spin-to-charge conversion \cite{Elzerman2003, Johnson2005}.
+Proximal charge sensors can be quantum point contacts or sensing dots (SDs), with the latter being the most sensitive sensor for spin qubit readout.
+The focus of new readout circuits is shifting towards scalability, as high-fidelity, scalable readout is a key requirement for quantum computers with more than just a few qubits.

+The state-of-the-art readout technique is based on RF reflectometry \cite{Reilly2007}, which satisfies the requirement of high fidelity and provides the largest bandwidths to date.
+Depending on the qubit scaling strategy, RF reflectometry may be the method of choice, as there are solutions to miniaturize at least parts of the necessary RF components \cite{Mahoney2017} or use multiplexing techniques \cite{Hornibrook2014, Hornibrook2015, Schaal2018}, for example, in the context of a crossbar qubit architecture \cite{Li2018}.
+However, the overall readout periphery is complex, and necessary RF components are currently on the centimeter scale.

+Baseband readout, using optimized transistor circuits in close proximity to the qubit, may prove decisive for scaling strategies where readout and some control functionality are integrated near each qubit, as for example proposed for the spider web array \cite{Boter2022}.
+Single-shot readout using a HEMT amplifier has been demonstrated \cite{Vink2007}, and the performance was improved for amplifiers adjacent to the sample \cite{Tracy2016, Curry2019, Mills2022}.
 Increasing the SD output signal would allow an even lower total power consumption, thus more simultaneous qubit readouts or a higher readout fidelity using the baseband readout approach, since the power requirement is determined by amplifier gain and sensitivity.
 In conventional sensing dots, however, the output swing is limited by negative feedback, due to a large drain capacitance, analogous to the Miller effect in classical electronics \cite{Horowitz2015}.